notlikejuice/deepfix-ai-vsc/README.md

 - After installation, open a code file and the extension will automatically analyze the code.
 - The extension provides a chat interface for user interactions directly within the UI.

+## Configuration

+To use the DeepFix Extension, you need to set up the following environment variables in your `.env` file:

+- `DEEPFIX_API_KEY`: Your API key for DeepSeek.
+- `OPENAI_API_KEY`: Your API key for OpenAI.

 ## Contributing

 Contributions are welcome!
 Please submit a pull request or open an issue on the [GitHub repository](https://github.com/your-repo-link).